-Maple Walnut Bourbon Bars: Rich, buttery shortbread based bars covered in maple syrup, bourbon, and walnuts.
+These Maple Walnut Bourbon Bars are rich, buttery shortbread based bars covered in maple syrup, bourbon, and walnuts.
 A fall treat.

 I’m currently at battle.